-Lunch today will be at the Port Phillip Estate, in the heart of the Mornington Peninsula wine region.
-It's a fascinating sculptured building, offering panoramic views over the vineyards to the bay.
+Lunch today will be at Yabby Lake Vineyard in the heart of the Mornington Peninsula wine region, with the restaurant offering panoramic views over the vineyards.

 It seems odd to find Napoleon in the state of Victoria, but Andrew Balcombe was born on the island of St Helena when Napoleon was in exile there, and his father had dealings with the exiled Emperor.
 Andrew tried his luck on the Australian goldfields, but ended up a farmer at The Briars, now a National Trust property.
 His granddaughter Dame Mabel Brookes collected Napoleon-related memorabilia to add to what the family already owned.
 Many items in the collection were stolen in 2014, but some remain.
 Lucia Elizabeth Balcombe Abell (Betsy) wrote up her recollections of Napoleon in Recollections of Emperor Napoleon.
 It was her story which inspired Thomas Kenneally's book Napoleon's Last Island.
 He felt that the name Betsy Balcombe "was a name that teased the brain" and was gripped by the story of a friendship between an Emperor and a girl who ended up in Australia.
 There's a wildlife sanctuary in the grounds of The Briars, which we will visit, as well as wetlands and a formal garden.
 (Overnight Flinders Hotel) BL